-There are couples who were madly in love with each other at first but then discovered they were not meant for each other.
-Perhaps, the love-at-first-sight syndrome took hold of them before finding serious incompatibility in their union.
-I fell upon this quote, which describes how does true love work: “No sooner met but they looked; no sooner looked but they loved; no sooner loved by they sighed; no sooner sighed but they asked one another the reason; no sooner knew the reason but they sought the remedy.”
+Some couples were madly in love with each other at first, but then discovered they were not meant for each other.
+Perhaps the love-at-first-sight syndrome took hold of them before they found serious incompatibility in their union.
+I fell upon this quote, which describes how true love works: “No sooner met but they looked; no sooner looked but they loved; no sooner loved by they sighed; no sooner sighed but they asked one another the reason; no sooner knew the reason but they sought the remedy.”

-Understand the Law of Cause and Effect
+Understanding the Law of Cause and Effect

 Do you want a new life?
 Then, get out of that box; understand the law of sowing and reaping—the law of cause and effect!
-Enter another box, perhaps the Self-Employment Box or the Business or Investment Box (Remember Kiyosaki’s “quadrant”?).
+Enter another box, perhaps the Self-Employment Box, or the Business or Investment Box (remember Kiyosaki’s “quadrant”?).

 No sooner met but they looked; no sooner looked but they loved; no sooner loved by they sighed; no sooner sighed but they asked one another the reason; no sooner knew the reason but they sought the remedy. — Anonymous

-Avoid the Motivation of Pure Greed and Self-interest?
+Avoid the Motivation of Pure Greed and Self-interest

-Easier Said than Done
+It’s Much Easier Said than Done

-A Little Love Education is Needed
+A Little Education in Love is Needed

-I have another Love Education Lesson, which I applied to my marriage.
+I have another lesson in love education, which I applied to my marriage.
 Every time I had complaints about the weaknesses of my wife, I would immediately rescue myself from disarray by reminding myself of Paul’s philosophy: “… for I have learned in whatever situation I am to be content.”
 (Phil.
-4:11b, ESV) There are times when, out of my disappointment, my wife would deliver a lecture to me: “Didn’t you tell us that…’In everything we need to learn to be content’?”
-“Learn to be content!” what a philosophy; it can save a thousand dying relationships!
+4:11b, ESV) My wife would sometimes lecture me about my dissatisfaction: “Didn’t you tell us that… in everything we need to learn to be content?”
+Learn to be content.
+What a philosophy!
+It can save a thousand dying relationships.